runemadsen/rune.js/index.md

   .lineTo(-100, 100)

 var midway = tri.vectorAt(0.5);
 r.circle(midway.x, midway.y, 10);
 ```

-Polygons are important because most shapes can be converted to polygons by using the `toPolygon()` function.
-As you will see in the following section, paths can hold multiple subpaths, and can be converted to an array of polygons by using the `toPolygons()` function.
+Polygons are important because most shapes can be converted to polygons by using the `toPolygon()` function (except the path shape where you need to use `toPolygons()`).

 ### Paths

 The path is the most complex shape, as it can consist of multiple subpaths made up of straight lines or bezier curves.
 Paths can also be open, and fill rules can be used to subtract one subpath from another.

-Paths have four main methods: `moveTo` to start a new subpath, `lineTo` to create a line in the current subpath, `curveTo` to create a bezier curve in the current subpath, and `closePath` to make a straight line to the beginning of the current subpath.
+Paths have four main methods: `moveTo()` to start a new subpath, `lineTo()` to create a line in the current subpath, `curveTo()` to create a bezier curve in the current subpath, and `closePath()` to close the current subpath.

-To start, let's recreate the triangle from before as a path.
+As a simple example, let's recreate the triangle from before as a path.
 Notice how paths unlike polygons do not close automatically, so we need to call `closePath()`.

 ```js
 r.path(0, 0)